a6b8/ytAi/README.md

 │   └── 🗑️ Removes the assistant from OpenAI

 📂 Transcript
-└── 📥 Download YouTube video transcripts
+└── 📥 Download yt video transcripts

 📂 Transcript and AI
 └── 🤖 Download transcripts and analyze them using pre-defined assistants